EvolvedHQ/cookiecutter-kata-catch/README.md

 # Template for TDD Code Katas in C++

 Hey there.
-This is a cookiecutter template for a simple TDD code kata using Google Test/Google Mock.
+This is a cookiecutter template for a simple TDD code kata using Catch! and Trompeloeil.
 It's intended to give you a repeatable way of very quickly getting started for a "deliberate practice" session with C++.